roshanmadhushanka/FeatureProcessor/README.md

 # FeatureProcessor

 Feature processor is a python platform where you can do feature engineering to your dataset.
-All the underline functionality based on pandas, scipy numpy, sklearn-pandas and other python methods.
-This framework also provides you the basic analytic tools.
+All the underline functionality in Feature Processor is based on pandas, scipy numpy, sklearn-pandas and other python libraries.

-## How to use feature processor
+## Starts the flow

+First you might need to setup the above mentioned prerequisites in your system

 ```
 for i in range(10):